 Unfortunately, there is no vaccine to prevent Zika.
 Only standard precautionary care can be done such as using insect repellents.

-The diseases mentioned are just a fraction of how many diseases can be caused by mosquitoes.
+The diseases mentioned are just a fraction of how many diseases can be caused by mosquitos.
 In order for our families and homes to be safe, we must be proactive in preventing them from harming us through the use of repellents.
 The use of chemical plugin repellents is quite effective and very safe for family use.

-Other Safe Options for Repelling Mosquitoes
+Other Safe Options for Repelling Mosquitos

 If you are not convinced that chemical plug-in mosquito repellents are worth the try, here are some other options you may want to try to keep your home safe.

 A more mechanical way of keeping them away from you especially at night is using mosquito nets around your bed.
-These nets are so fine that the mosquitoes cannot get through but still allow the breeze and cool air to enter.
+These nets are so fine that the mosquitos cannot get through but still allow the breeze and cool air to enter.

 Mixed with lemon, this solution has been used since the 40s and is quite known as a natural repellent.
-This oil is often used in commercialize mosquito repellent and has been approved by the Center for Disease Control (CDC) as an active ingredient effective to repel mosquitoes and is safe to use around humans.
+This oil is often used in commercialize mosquito repellent and has been approved by the Center for Disease Control (CDC) as an active ingredient effective to repel mosquitos and is safe to use around humans.

-Mixed with some herbs, citronella is one of the most common and natural oils used to deter mosquitoes away.
+Mixed with some herbs, citronella is one of the most common and natural oils used to deter mosquitos away.
 In fact, using citronella candles outdoors can provide you with at least 50% extra protection.

 According to research, the proper formulation of citronella is what determines its effectiveness, and will work for up to 2 hours.